Solar Panels in Crossneen, Co. Carlow

 How much electricity will solar panels generate in Crossneen?

-Based on Carlow county data, a 4kWp system in Crossneen generates approximately 3,644 kWh per year — covering 87% of average household use (4,200 kWh/year).
+Based on Carlow county data, a 4kWp system in Crossneen generates approximately 3,644 kWh per year, covering 75% of average household use (4,200 kWh/year).
 Carlow receives around 1,490 sunshine hours annually.

-Are solar panels worth it in Crossneen?
+Do solar panels increase property value in Crossneen?

 Sources

-Last updated: February 2026
+Last updated: March 2026

 Get a Free Solar Quote in Crossneen